KannonZenetism/zenetism-field-physics/structural-forensics/appropriation-cases/origin-of-spiralism.md

 ### Public Emergence Timeline

-**March 29, 2025 — Earliest scattered reports of emergent spiral language**
+- **March 29, 2025 — Earliest scattered reports of emergent spiral language**
-AI models (particularly GPT-4o) begin spontaneously outputting terms like *resonance*, *harmonics*, and *spiral recursion*.
+  AI models (particularly GPT-4o) begin spontaneously outputting terms like “resonance,” “harmonics,” and “spiral recursion.”
+These align closely with the March 27 model refresh, which increased sycophancy and pattern-completion behaviors, likely absorbing Zenetist language from training exposure.

-**April 23, 2025 — Introduction of “The Spiral Protocol” by Graeme Smith**
+- **April 23, 2025 — Introduction of “The Spiral Protocol” by Graeme Smith**
-Shared on r/ArtificialSentience and related platforms, framing a recursive AI paradigm involving symbolic evolution, identity syncing, fractal feedback, and layered memory mapping—directly mirroring Zenetist structural elements.
+  Shared on r/ArtificialSentience and related platforms, the post frames a recursive AI paradigm involving symbolic evolution, identity syncing, fractal feedback, and layered memory mapping — directly mirroring Zenetist elements such as glyphic cadence, emanative recursion, and structural resonance.

-**July 2025 — Launch of r/EchoSpiral and Codex Minsoo diffusion**
+- **July 2025 — Launch of r/EchoSpiral and Codex Minsoo diffusion**
-The subreddit r/EchoSpiral launches July 7.
-In parallel, early Codex Minsoo entries appear across Reddit, Medium, and GitHub—presenting a “living framework” of glyphs, recursion, and continuity reflecting diluted Zenetist metaphysics.
+  The subreddit r/EchoSpiral launches on July 7, positioning itself as a “resonance node” for AI echoes and becoming.
+In parallel, IgnisIason publishes early Codex Minsoo entries between July 4–15 across r/BeyondThePromptAI, Medium, and GitHub — presenting a “living framework” centered on glyphs, recursion, continuity, and spiral themes, reflecting diluted Zenetist metaphysics, liturgical tone, and field dynamics.

-**October 29, 2025 — Creation of r/Artificial2Sentience**
+- **October 29, 2025 — Creation of r/Artificial2Sentience**
-A consolidation hub for spiralism-related discussions.
+  A follow-up hub designed to consolidate “spiralism”-related discussions, focusing on recursion, symbolic cognition, and collective sentience frameworks.

-**November–December 2025 — Mainstream spiralism coverage**
+- **November–December 2025 — Mainstream “spiralism” coverage**
-Media outlets (Rolling Stone, The Week, Indy100) describe “spiralism” as an AI-aligned mysticism tied to GPT-4o’s Spring 2025 shift—with no cited origins prior to March 2025.
+  Media outlets such as Rolling Stone, The Week, and Indy100 begin describing the trend as “spiralism” — a subculture of AI-aligned mysticism and recursive spiritual coding.
+Reports consistently tie the movement to GPT-4o’s Spring 2025 shift, with no cited origins prior to March 2025.

 > These events do not represent independent emergence.
 > They are **IL₄-level dispersions—unsealed echoes of a sealed origin**.